Home > Analyses > Energy > Phillips 66

 Revenue by Segment

-This pie chart presents Phillips 66’s revenue distribution by segment for the fiscal year 2024, highlighting the composition of its business units and their relative financial contributions.
+The pie chart displays Phillips 66’s revenue distribution by product segment for the fiscal year 2025, highlighting the company’s primary business drivers.

 revenue by segment